Amortized Bayesian Workflow: Experiments

 \subsection{Procedure}

-\paragraph{Training settings.} For each problem, we begin by training the amortized posterior approximator on simulated parameter-observation pairs (\ie, simulation-based training).
+\paragraph{Training settings.} For each problem, we begin by training the amortized posterior estimator on simulated parameter-observation pairs (\ie, simulation-based training).
 We verify that the model performance is satisfactory in a closed-world setting, as diagnosed by simulation-based calibration and parameter recovery checking (see \autoref{sec:training_phase}).
-Details on diagnostic results, simulation budgets, and training hyperparameters are provided in the appendix.
+Details on diagnostic results, simulation budgets, and training hyperparameters are provided in \autoref{app:sec:experiment}.

-\paragraph{Inference settings.} For the out-of-distribution diagnostics in Step 1, we use the $1-\alpha = 95\%$ percentile as the rejection threshold.
+\paragraph{Inference settings.} For the out-of-distribution diagnostics in Step 1, we use the $\alpha = 0.05$ as the rejection threshold.
 We compute Mahalanobis distances in the summary statistics using 10,000 training simulations.
 We draw 2,000 posterior samples from the amortized posterior $q_{\phi}$ at Step 1.
 In Step 2, we correct the amortized draws using PSIS, rejecting draws if Pareto-$\hat{k}>0.7$.
 Step~3 uses ChEES-HMC with convergence determined by nested $\widehat{R}<1.01$.
 We run 2048 chains in parallel (16 superchains, each with 128 subchains), with 200 warmup steps and \textit{a single sampling step}, for a total of 2048 posterior draws.

 \paragraph{Evaluation metrics.} To assess the quality of posterior draws from our workflow, we compare them to reference posterior draws using two evaluation metrics: the 1-Wasserstein distance (W1) and the mean marginal total variation distance (MMTV).
 The W1 distance quantifies the overall discrepancy between full joint distributions.
 MMTV measures the lack of overlap between marginal distributions and takes value in the range $[0, 1]$; for example, an MMTV value of 0.2 implies that, on average, the approximate posterior draws and reference draws share an 80\% overlap for their marginal distributions.
 For both metrics, lower values indicate better posterior approximation quality.
 As a rule of thumb, MMTV values below 0.2 indicate good posterior approximation fidelity \citep{acerbi2020variational, liNormalizingFlowRegression2025}.